Home / MBur blog / Why Beeswax Candles Burn Co...

 The long, even burn is what buyers tend to mention:

 From the packaging to the burn of the candle, everything was top notch.
-Candle burned slowly and was exactly the amount of hours the company said it would burn. - Portia Darby, verified buyer
+Candle burned slowly and was exactly the amount of hours the company said it would burn. - Portia Darby, Wine Down Candle

 How melting point compares across waxes